nicolai86/scaleway-terraform-demo/README.md

 }
 ```

-Now, to get a running consul cluster we have to let terraform do its job:
+To run the consul cluster, I have to run the following Terraform commands:

 ```
 $ terraform get       # tell terraform to lookup referenced consul module
 $ terraform apply
 ```

-This will take some minutes.
-Once done, verify that our cluster consists of two servers.
-First, find out the public IP of our jumphost:
+This operation can take a few minutes.
+Once done, I verify that the cluster consists of two servers.
+I first have to find out the public IP of our jumphost:

 ```
 $ terraform output -module=jump_host
   public_ip = 212.47.227.252
 ```

-Next, let's lookup the private IPs of our consul servers, and query the member list:
+Next, let's lookup the private IPs of the consul servers, and query the member list:

 ```
 $ terraform show | grep private_ip